kencx/source/content/projects.md

 Lightweight, fully customizable hotkey cheatsheet in the terminal
 - [sxkcd](https://github.com/kencx/sxkcd) -
 Full-text search engine for xkcd built with Go and Redis
+- [vps](https://github.com/kencx/vps) - The infrastructure as code that hosts
+  this blog and other stuff

 ## Proof of Work